Azure/azure-sdk/docs/python/dependency_addition_checklist.md

 - DO work with LCA team to review the license compatibility. (aka.ms/cela -> Find my CELA contact)
   - MIT is the only one to auto-approve
 - The library must have stable releases.
-- The library must be pure Python or it provides wheels for all platforms and environments our SDK supports.
+- The library must be pure Python, or provide wheels for all platforms and environments our SDK supports.
 - The library must be in active development and be actively maintained (by more than a single contributor), with regular updates and patches, and a strong user following.
 - NO dependency conflicts.
 Users must be able to use all our SDKs in the same environment.
 (We have some coverage in CI)
 - DO understand the liability that you need to update your SDK in a timely manner if your SDK is broken due to a new release of the dependency.